 One of the advantages of not being young anymore is knowing that change is not only inevitable but okay.
 Good times are followed by bad times, which are followed by good times again–especially once you grow out of clinging to leaky rafts.
 Being a change-hating Crapicorn, I’m still trying to grow out of that tendency.
 I’m not doing a great job, but I’m trying.

 I keep flashing on a breakfast scene of about a decade ago.
 I was dating a guy from my hometown even though I’d been living in Brooklyn for more than 10 years.
-He was a big-nosed, big-shouldered, big-dicked musician who’d already fled New York, and was perched in a quiet neighborhood of Boston.
-He looked appealingly like a Founding Father and was remarkably steady in bed.
-I figured he’d traded in creative for cozy, and clamored for his maternal embrace.
-(Sexy male mommies are my Achilles’ heel.)
-Really, he was smart but stuck—yet another guy held hostage by his fury at his mother.
+He was a big-nosed, big-shouldered, big-dicked musician who’d already fled New York for a sleepy, working-class neighborhood of Boston not far from where we’d grown up.
+He looked appealingly like a Founding Father and was remarkably steady in bed; he seemed comfortable with his choice to trade creative for cozy.
+I figured I could try doing the same.
+Sexy male mommies being my Achilles’ heel, I clamored for his maternal embrace.

 When we were ending it by phone a month later, I kept thinking about that lousy breakfast.
 I knew I gladly would have eaten ones like that for years if enough else was in place, and I knew that was a failing of mine, though few would ever see it that way.